numocash/squeeth-amm/README.md

-# Power Market Maker Protocol (PMMP)
+# Numoen

-Smart contracts suite of PMMP, an automated market maker of power perpetuals on Ethereum.
+Smart contracts suite of Numoen, an automated market maker of power perpetuals on Ethereum.

 ## Installation